arthurcadore/monitoring-templates/README.md

 Apply Template:

 After importing, go to `Configuration` -> `Hosts` and select the host you want to monitor.
 In the `Templates` tab, click `Select` and add the imported template to the host.
+Save your changes.

-Save your changes!
+Remember that: The template uses SNMP to collect the device's information, so it's important to have SNMP enabled on your device before adding it to Zabbix!